-Chair: Vice Principal (Academic) Members: Two full-time academic staff appointed by the Academic Board Chairman Secretary: College Academic Secretary (or his/her nominee)
+Chair: Vice President (Academic) Members: Two full-time academic staff appointed by the Academic Board Chairman Secretary: To be appointed by the Chairman of the Academic Board

 Review committees may advise Panels on actions considered appropriate in each case, but they should not make any recommendations that may lead to a worsening of the student's position.
 Review committees may also recommend that, in the interests of equity of treatment, a Panel reconsider its decisions in relation to other students (i.e. not only the student(s) who made the review request or appeal).